 During the inpatient psychiatry rotation in the PG1 year, residents improve their interviewing skills by conducting patient interviews in front of their colleagues and teaching attendings.
 In addition, residents learn basic psychotherapeutic skills and safety planning.
 Residents also observe faculty interviews.
 Several conferences during this year include specific discussions concerning inpatient psychotherapy and issues of transition to outpatient management.
 In addition, both pharmacotherapy and psychotherapy of patient management are discussed during daily attending rounds.

 A Tuesday morning course dealing with psychological models, personality and personality disorders, and psychological testing is offered during all years of training.
-Issues of personality profiles and psychotherapies are covered in this four-year curriculum.
+Issues of personality profiles and psychotherapies are covered in this three-year curriculum.

 During the second year, residents continue to gain psychotherapeutic skills from supervised patient management coupled with didactics from daily teaching rounds and a hands-on seminar on Motivational Interviewing.
 In addition, they obtain substantial psychotherapy experience as they rotate through three different settings – chemical dependency at the VA, chemical dependency at Harris House, and the eating disorders rotation.
 On the consult service, experience is gained in certain types of brief therapies.
 Also, crisis intervention skills are enhanced from the ER experience.

 Substantial training in psychotherapy occurs during the third year when residents spend the entire year caring for both child and adult patients in the outpatient setting.
 Patients receive both psychotherapy and medications.
 Residents gain experience in behavioral and cognitive therapies, interpersonal therapy, group therapy, psychodynamic therapy, family therapy and supportive therapeutic approaches.
 Several structured didactics occur throughout the year and provide background for residents to implement psychotherapy in outpatient clinical practice: